France Gender Equality Index Guide

 This comprehensive guide provides step-by-step guidance on preparing and reporting data for France's Gender Equality Index (Index de l'égalité professionnelle femmes-hommes), based on the French government's guidelines.

-For comprehensive guidance, refer to the French government's official resource: Publish the index of professional equality before March 1
+For comprehensive guidance, refer to the French government's official resource: Index de l'egalite professionnelle.

 Who Needs to Report: French Gender Equality Index Requirements

 Employers with at least 50 employees are required to calculate and publish their Gender Equality Index annually.
-This obligation applies to both private and public sector organizations.
+Companies that newly reach the 50-employee threshold have three years to declare the index.

 French Gender Equality Index Reporting Deadline

-The Gender Equality Index must be calculated and published each year by March 1.
+The Gender Equality Index must be calculated, published, and transmitted each year by March 1.
+Employers also provide the results and publication details to the Social and Economic Committee (CSE).

 What to Report: 5 Key Gender Equality Indicators

-The Gender Equality Index is scored out of 100 points and is based on the following indicators:
+The Gender Equality Index is scored out of 100 points.
+The indicators vary by company size:

 - Gender pay gap (40 points): Measures the average pay gap between women and men